cccadet/aws-deepracer-workshops/capstone_report_Cristian_Santos_Final_en_rev00.md.md

 	    return float(reward)

-Além disso, o notebook desta análise encontra-se na pasta log-analysis/ com nome 13 - DeepRacer Log Analysis - Final 60 min - v2-v6.ipynb` .
+Also, the notebook for this review is located in log-analysis / folder 13 - DeepRacer Log Analysis - Final 60 min - v2-v6.ipynb`.

 ## IV.
-Resultados
+Results

-### Modelo de avaliação e validação
+### Evaluation and Validation Model

-**Resultado da avaliação pela AWS:**
+**AWS assessment result:**

-Antes de avaliarmos o resultado do progresso x tempo de volta, vamos somente visualizar como o treinamento distribuiu as recompensas por iterações.
+Before we evaluate the result of progress x time back, let's just look at how the training distributed the rewards across iterations.

 ![Exemplo de dados de treinamento AWS Deep Racer](images/Reward_All_Actions_v6.png)